ecointet/MyWebApp/README.txt

 Then...
 STACKATO PUSH (or CF PUSH).

-Scale you app (--instances 5) to see each local port number.
+Scale you app (stackato scale --instances 5) to see each different local port number (each time you reload the page).